 Cox Plate Prize Money

 The Cox Plate is one of the richest and most prestigious races on the Australian calendar.
 This event is also increasingly attracting the attention of international horses, thanks in large part to the massive amount of prize money on offer.
-There is over $3 million in Cox Plate prize money on the table for the 2013 Cox Plate, including over $50,000 worth of trophies for the people involved with the winning horse.
+There is over $3 million in prize money on the table for the 2017 race, including over $50,000 worth of trophies for the people involved with the winning horse.

 Cox Plate Barrier Draw

 Like all big horse racing events, barrier draws can make a big difference to the final outcome.
 While the importance of barrier draws in the Cox Plate is debatable due to the long distance of the event, the tight corners of the Moonee Valley track often make for pushy conditions.
-Barriers for the Cox Plate are announced at the Cox Plate Barrier Draw Breakfast, a special event which takes place on the Wednesday before the big race in October.
+Barriers are announced at the Barrier Draw Breakfast, a special event which takes place on the Wednesday before the big race in October.